 Medical Aid Schemes Moving in Right Direction?

-If you ask most any South African on the street today, they will tell you that medical aid schemes are liars and thieves.
-They feel that these organizations will stop at nothing to bump up their margins, even denying members vital healthcare services.
+Most South Africans on the street today will tell you that medical aid schemes are liars and thieves.
+They feel that these organisations will stop at nothing to bump up their margins, even denying members vital healthcare services.

 The publishing of a draft amendment to regulation 8 of the Medical Schemes Act in the first half of 2015 did little to alter this negative perception.
-If it goes through, the amendment will limit the financial obligations of medical schemes with respect to paying for PMBs or prescribed minimum benefits.
+If it goes through, the amendment will limit the financial obligations of medical aid schemes.
+That is, with respect to paying for PMBs or prescribed minimum benefits.

-The law as it stands now requires medical schemes to pay for treatment of any of the 270 conditions and 26 chronic ailments listed under PMBs in full.
-‘In full’ meaning that they are expected to cover the cost of diagnosis, treatment and care.
+The law as it stands now requires medical aid schemes to pay for treatment of any of the 270 conditions and 26 chronic ailments listed under PMBs in full.
+‘In full’ meaning that they will have to cover the cost of diagnosis, treatment and care.

-The draft amendments however seek to limit the amount the scheme is liable to pay to a tariff guide made in 2006.
-Entitled the National Health Reference Price List, these figures were an attempt to bring the limit for PMBs to a level more reflective of market realities.
-But the figures in this price list are low and, even when adjusted for inflation, barely cover the charges levied by specialist doctors and other healthcare providers.
+The draft amendments, however, seek to limit the amount the scheme is liable to pay.
+They want to comply with a tariff guide drawn up in 2006.
+The guide is the National Health Reference Price List.
+The guide was meant to bring the limit for PMBs in line with market realities.
+But the figures in this price list are low.
+And, even when adjusted for inflation, they barely cover the charges levied by specialist doctors and other healthcare providers.

 Clearly a situation is being created that favours the medical schemes over their customers; the people who put them in business to begin with.
-While they enjoy a reprieve from the claims they have to pay out, folks already paying through the nose for monthly premiums have to again dig deep to cater for the difference between medical scheme rates and the actual cost of treatment.
+Yes, they enjoy a reprieve from the claims they have to pay out.
+However, folks already paying through the nose for monthly premiums have to again dig deep into their pockets.
+That is because they must to cater for the difference between medical scheme rates and the actual cost of treatment.

 Previously the wording of the act implied that medical schemes only needed to pay for PMBs in full if the patient was being treated at a public hospital.
-This led to a mass migration of patients from private healthcare facilities and naturally the state institutions were soon overwhelmed.
+This led to a mass migration of patients from private healthcare facilities.
+And naturally this soon overwhelmed the state institutions.
 This kicked off a three-way tug of war between medical schemes, their customers and the Council of Medical Schemes.

 Following prolonged discussions and a court case, it was agreed that the same PMBs standards for state hospitals be applied to private healthcare providers.
 But while public hospitals rejoiced at the reprieve and medical scheme members revelled in increased accessibility of healthcare, the medical schemes were groaning.
 It was they who would have to cater for the higher cost of treatment charged by private providers.